NickPriv/NickPriv/README.md

 ## Hi there, I’m Nicholas! 👋

 - 🔭 I’m currently working on software security automation for Amazon, where I am a software engineer
-- 🌱 I'm currently exploring how Generative AI can be applied to DevSecOps.
-Ask me how that's going :)
+- 🌱 I'm currently exploring how Generative AI can be applied to DevSecOps
 - 🍟 Co-creator with [@Oxyflush](https://github.com/oxyflush) of [FryRank](https://github.com/yourrepo) — a web app for ranking French Fries.
 Check out the repos below.
 - 👨‍💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/nicholas-privitera/)